MiroKeimioniemi/digital-fabrication-portfolio/content/page/final-project/index.md

 ![The internals of the fully assembled lamp](internals.webp)

+{{< 3DModel "lamp-final-see-through-render.glb" >}}

 ### Programming

-The [XIAO SAMD21 gesture detection code](https://gitlab.com/miro.keimioniemi/digital-fabrication-portfolio/-/blob/main/content/post/week-12/samd21-i2c/src/main.cpp?ref_type=heads) written and documented in [Input Devices]({{< relref "post/week-10/index.md" >}}) was fine tuned for the assembled lamp and made to communicate with the [XIAO ESP32C3 code](https://gitlab.com/miro.keimioniemi/digital-fabrication-portfolio/-/blob/main/content/post/week-12/esp32c3-bluetooth/src/main.cpp?ref_type=heads) responsible for controlling the LED strips and communicating over Bluetooth Low Energy (BLE) with the [Flutter mobile app](https://gitlab.com/miro-keimioniemi/led-zeppelin-app/-/tree/master?ref_type=heads), via I2C.
+The [XIAO SAMD21 gesture detection code](https://gitlab.com/miro.keimioniemi/digital-fabrication-portfolio/-/blob/main/content/post/week-12/samd21-i2c/src/main.cpp?ref_type=heads) originally written and documented in [Input Devices]({{< relref "post/week-10/index.md" >}}) was fine tuned for the assembled lamp and made to communicate with the [XIAO ESP32C3 code](https://gitlab.com/miro.keimioniemi/digital-fabrication-portfolio/-/blob/main/content/post/week-12/esp32c3-bluetooth/src/main.cpp?ref_type=heads) responsible for controlling the LED strips and communicating over Bluetooth Low Energy (BLE) with the [Flutter mobile app](https://gitlab.com/miro-keimioniemi/led-zeppelin-app/-/tree/master?ref_type=heads), via I2C.
 The I2C and BLE communication are documented in [Networking and Communications]({{< relref "post/week-12/index.md" >}}) and the design and development of the Flutter mobile app is documented in [Interface and Application Programming]({{< relref "post/week-13/index.md" >}}).
 It can be used to control the on/off state and brightness of the lamp, as well as change its color and set alarms with predefined animations in a dynamic user interface (UI) that responds to the selected color and brightness with changes to its background landscape.

 ![](app-1.webp)
 ![](app-2.webp)